 Our next stop is Arromanches-les-Bains and the Musée du Débarquement where you learn about the artificial 'Mulberry' Harbour that was transported across the English Channel as part of the invasion.
 Named Port Winston, after British wartime leader Sir Winston Churchill, a staggering 2.5 million men, 500,000 vehicles and 4 million tonnes of supplies were brought ashore here to support the liberation of North West Europe.

 We then move on to the two British and one Canadian landing beach that made up the British Sector visiting Ver-sur-Mer, Bernières-sur-Mer and La Brèche.
 At Ver-sur-Mer we discuss the British landings at GOLD Beach and the actions of Company Sergeant Major Stanley Hollis, the only person to be awarded the Victoria Cross for his actions on D-Day.
 At Bernières-sur-Mer we discuss the Canadian landings at JUNO Beach and at La Brèche the landings at SWORD Beach.

 From the British beaches we head to the site of the first action of D-Day, Pegasus Bridge, where the glider borne coup de main operation by Major John Howard's D Company the 2nd Battalion the Oxfordshire and Buckinghamshire Light Infantry took place.
 You get the option to take afternoon tea in the Café Gondrée, the first house to be liberated, or visit the nearby Mémorial Pegasus.

-This brings to an end our tour of the D-Day Beaches and you are returned to your hotel or other agreed battlefield location for approximately 17:30 hrs.
+This brings to an end your tour of the D-Day Beaches and you are returned to your pick-up point or other agreed location in the battlefield area for approximately 17:30 hrs.